-ROUTE ALERT: The Wye Valley Walk is closed at Hardwicke Brook, about 2 miles east of Hay.
-(In dry weather it may be possible to cross the stream without having to take a detour.)
-This is an undulating section with some steep ascents and descents.
+This is an undulating section with a steep ascent and descent at Merbach Hill near the end of the section.
 Leaving Hay cross the Dulas Brook, marking the Wales/England boundary.
-The route crosses fields, passing Priory Farm, its name hinting at earlier use and continues over fields and country lanes.
+The route crosses fields, passing Priory Farm, its name hinting at its earlier use, and continues over fields and along country lanes.
 Just before Locksters Pool Farm the path follows the former track of the Golden Valley Railway for a short distance.

 Once an important grazing area for local farms, Merbach Common is now a nature reserve with butterflies, birds and dormice.
 The Wye Valley Walk follows a bridleway, which was probably an old drovers’ route taking cattle and livestock to the markets of the Midlands and London long before the railways arrived.
 From the cairn on the summit of Merbach Hill eleven counties can be seen on a clear day.